-We may not all be able to come together as the people of God (1 Peter 2.9) to worship and pray during these difficult times but that doesn’t mean we can’t be together in other ways.
+St Disen’s, along with many other churches, is now open again regularly for Sunday morning worship.
+However, we know that there are many people, who for various reasons, find themselves unable to join those services.
+We may not all be able to come together in person as the people of God (1 Peter 2.9) to worship and pray but we can be together in other ways.

 Many other churches now also stream their services online, such as St Andrew’s Cullompton.
 This means that not only can you see a service from a church near you but also that you can join virtually with family and friends at their local church, wherever that might be.